 Click Here to learn more about the American Express Platinum Card.

-We’ve named the Chase Sapphire Reserve our favorite travel rewards credit card.
-Outside of the $100 credit for Global Entry or TSA PreCheck credit it offers, it also comes with Priority Pass Lounge access, an annual $300 travel credit and a host of other premium benefits.
+Outside of the $100 credit for Global Entry or TSA PreCheck credit it offers, it also comes with Priority Pass Lounge access, an annual $300 travel credit that can be used for any travel expense, and a host of other premium benefits.